blanaz/scholar_headgear/README.md

 Dallas Card, Chenhao Tan, and Noah A. Smith.
 Neural Models for Documents with Metadata.
 In Proceedings of ACL (2018)

 ### Cite this
 Barrett, K. N., Palfi, B. S., Zana, B. (2020).
-Protective Headgear: What do people talking about when reviewing products in the context of COVID-19?.
+Protective Headgear: What do people talk about when reviewing products in the context of COVID-19?.
 [Unpublished].
 Department of Linguistics, Cognitive Science and Semiotics, Aarhus University.